seniel98/SUMO2GRAL/README.md

 - `--hor-layers`: The horizontal layers to be simulated (m.).
 (Default: 3,6,9)
 - `--particles-ps`: The number of particles per second.
 (Default: 100)
 - `--dispertion-time`: The dispertion time (s.).
 (Default: 3600)
+- `--n-cores`: The number of CPU cores used for the simulation (Default: 4)
 - `--osm-file`: The name of the OSM file.

 ### Examples